w3f/Grants-Program/applications/PrivaDEX_aggregator.md

 ### Milestone 3 — Executor Module
 The executor module is Phat Contract code that actualizes the above execution plan, submitting transactions and extrinsics to perform swaps, bridges, and transfers.

+#### FAQs on Phat Contract
+What is Phat Contract?
+* Phat Contract is a decentralized off-chain computation framework developed by Phala Network.
+Note that there is *zero* connection between Phat Contract and the Phala blockchain, as this framework is entirely off-chain.

+Why use Phat Contract?
+* Phat Contract allows us to securely store our protocol's keys (both wallet secret keys and off-chain storage API keys) in the contract (via the Trusted Execution Environment).
+As a result, we can submit transactions/extrinsics from a decentralized and transparent computing environment instead of a centralized service.

+How can we evaluate Phat Contract?
+* We will place all business logic in separate modules, and create a thin Phat Contract wrapper that ties the components together.
+That means that every logical component can be run from a standard computer because it will be normal Rust code (similar to Substrate blockchain code).
+In fact, one can even perform an end-to-end test (that moves and swaps real tokens) from a local environment since secret keys can be kept locally.

 - **Estimated duration:** 1.5 months
 - **FTE:**  2